Guru & Avalokiteshvara: The Remainder of the Text

 the best of protections from the fears of the worse states of rebirth, so hard to endure,

-So having put that direction in my life:
+Having put that direction in our life:

 I may be able to rid myself of my negative karmic potentials and accomplish constructive deeds,